-MAT 1111-Slide Rule.
-The traditional course in the operation and use of the slide rule, stressing accuracy and speed in the use of fundamental scales.
-One semester hour.

-- MAT 1121-The Metric System.
+- MAT 1111-Slide Rule.
+The traditional course in the operation and use of the slide rule, stressing accuracy and speed in the use of the fundamental scales.
+One semester hour. - MAT 1121-The Metric System.
 This course consists of the metric prefixes, metric lengths, metric volumes, metric weights, metric temperatures, metric heat units, the conversion of English units of measure to metric units of measure.
 One semester hour of credit. - MAT 1213-College Mathematics I. This course is designed to develop for the student the mathematical concepts, foundations and techniques for a program in general education.
-The structure of the real number system and its major subsystems: The natural numbers, the integers and the rational numbers are presented along with the concepts of sets, logic and other numeration systems.
+The structure of the real number system and its major sub-systems: The natural numbers, the integers and the rational numbers are presented along with the concepts of sets, logic and other numeration systems.
 Three semester hours. - MAT 1223-College Mathematics II.
 A continuation of MAT 1213.
 The basic concepts of elementary algebra, informal geometry, probability and statistics are presented.
 Three semester hours. - MAT 1233-Intermediate Algebra.
-The first course in basic college algebra begins with the fundamental notions of mathematics, progresses through solutions of linear equations and introduces quadratic equations.
-Three semester hours. - MAT 1313-College Algebra.
+This first course in basic college algebra begins with the fundamental notions of mathematics, progresses through solutions of linear equations and introduces quadratic equations.
+Three semester hours.

+- MAT 1313-College Algebra.
 A continuation of MAT 1233, it reviews quadratic equations and advances through more complex algebraic topics.
-Prerequisite MAT 1233 or two years of high school algebra.
+Prerequisite: MAT 1233 or two years of high school algebra.
 Three semester hours. - MAT 1323-Trigonometry.
 A course in college plane trigonometry with a brief introduction to some topics in analytic geometry.
 Prerequisite: Two years of high school algebra and one year of geometry or MAT 1313.
 Three semester hours. - MAT 1423-Applied Algebra for Problem Solving.
-This course consists of algebra, percentages and simple interest, compound interest and annuities, permutations and combinations, systems of linear algebraic equations, matrices and solution of linear systems, logarithms, inequalities, and linear programming.
-Prerequisite: MAT 1233 or two years of high school algebra.
+This course consists of algebra, percentages and simple interest, compound interest and annuities, permutations and combinations, systems of linear algebraic equations, matrices and solution of linear systems, logarithms, inequalities, and linear programming, Prerequisite: MAT 1233 or two years of high school algebra.
 Three semester hours. - MAT 1613-Calculus I-A. Analytic geometry; functions; limits, continuity; derivatives of algebraic functions; applications of the derivatives.
 Three semester hours.
 Prerequisites are two years of high school algebra and trigonometry.
 Three semester hours. - MAT 1623-Calculus II-A. Three lectures.
-Anti-differentation; the definite integral; applications of the definite integral; differentation and integration of transcendental functions.
+Anti-differentiation; the definite integral; applications of the definite integral; differentiation and integration of transcendental functions.
 Prerequisite: MAT 1613.
+Three semester hours. - MAT 1815-Calculus I. This course emphasizes some of the basic concepts in analytic geometry, differentiation of algebraic and trigonometric functions, and the properties of antiderivatives.
+Prerequisite: Two units of algebra, one unit of trigonometry, or MAT 1313.
+Five semester hours. - MAT 2425-Calculus II.
+A continuation of MAT 1815 with emphasis on the techniques of integration, partial differentiation.
+Five semester hours. - MAT 2433-Calculus III.
+This course is a continuation of MAT 2425 covering applications of integration and infinite series.
 Three semester hours. - MAT 2613-Calculus III-A. Three lectures.
 Techniques of integration; polar coordinates; the conic sections; improper integrals, indeterminate forms; Taylor's formula, infinite series.
 Prerequisites: MAT 1623.
 Three semester hours. - MAT 2623-Calculus IV-A. Vectors; solid analytical geometry; differential calculus of several variables; multiple integration.
 Prerequisites: MAT 2613.
-Three semester hours.

-MAT 2913-Differential Equations.
+Three semester hours. - MAT 2913-Differential Equations.
 This course consists of the development and solutions of differential equations, some partial differential equations and solutions in series.
 Prerequisite: MAT 2613 or enrollment in MAT 2613.
 Three semester hours.